typings/typings/docs/commands.md

 ```
 typings open <location>

-  <location>  A known Typings location with scheme
+  <location>  A known Typings location with scheme (see typings install -h)
 ```

 ## View